-- 9. (1) (a) Subject to sections 11 and 12, a member holds office for a period not exceeding three years, but is eligible for re-appointment for one consecutive term, not exceeding three years, and is also eligible for an extension of office for a period not exceeding six months. - (b) A member may resign from office by submitting at least one month's written notice to the Minister. - (2) The names of the members and the date of commencement of their term of office must be published by the Chief Executive Officer in the Gazette not later than 30 days after nomination or appointment to the Board.
-25
+9. (1) (a) Subject to sections 11 and 12, a member holds office for a period not exceeding three years, but is eligible for re-appointment for only one additional term, 35 not exceeding three years, and is also eligible for an extension of office for a period not exceeding six months.

+(b) A member contemplated in section 6(1)(a) may resign from office by submitting at least one month's written notice to the President.